BrianHicks/elm-csv/benchmarks/README.md

 Numbers are runs per second on Brian's MacBook Pro (2017, 3.1 Ghz Quad-Core Intel Core i7 with 16GB memory) in Chrome (latest at time of writing.)

+Ideas I haven't tried yet:

+- parse into an `Array String` directly
+- just pass around offsets instead of a sliced string

 ## Avoiding tuple allocation, January 24, 2021 (1.0.1)

 Andrey (w0rm) pointed out that `String.uncons` is allocating a `Maybe ( Char, String )` on every iteration.